Layout and Piping Design

 We address this challenge by integrating layout and piping from the very beginning and planning with foresight.
 Through our structured approach, we lay the foundation for safe, efficient, and cost-effective plants, avoid collisions early on, and optimize media routing as well as maintenance and operational procedures as early as the planning phase.

 A 3D model provides transparency and planning certainty, but initially focuses primarily on depicting the geometric and spatial relationships within a facility.
-For complex industrial projects, this view alone is often insufficient, as information on components, media, conditions, and life cycles must be available in a structured format and usable across all project phases.
+For complex facilities and demanding industrial projects, this perspective alone is often insufficient, as information on components, media, states, and life cycles must be available in a structured format and usable across project phases.

 We therefore systematically expand the 3D model into a comprehensive BIM database.
-In this way, we ensure that all relevant information is centrally consolidated, kept up to date, and available for planning, implementation, and subsequent operation.
+Even as we develop this model, we ensure that all relevant information is centralized, kept up to date, and optimized for use in planning, implementation, and subsequent operation.

 We do not introduce BIM as an additional data model; instead, we structure all layout and piping information to be BIM-compliant from the very beginning.
 This creates a reliable digital twin that connects design, construction, operation, and maintenance, and can be seamlessly integrated into factory IT, documentation, and digital services without any data discontinuities.